 8. Reflecting Company Values and Vision

 A marketing strategy that is not reflective of who you are as a company will fail to make a lasting impression on people’s minds.
 Share the content that reflects your company’s vision and its values.
-This way, you can give a reason and purpose for your customers to come back and retain the trust that they have in your brand.
+This way, you can give a reason and purpose for your customers to come back and regain the trust that they have in your brand.

 9. Key Performance Indicators (KPIs)

-Every business should set up its own key performance indicators, depending on the insights that are best reflective of their performance.
+Every business should set up its own key performance indicators, depending on the insights that are best reflective of its performance.
 Time and again, it comes down to identifying business goals and objectives.
 You can take the following few points into consideration:

 - Avoid focusing on vanity metrics, i.e., the numbers that are not reflective of long-term success